KBE-RTV/currency-service/README.md

 # currency-service

-This service converts monerary amounts, in the following currencies, using an external API (https://v6.exchangerate-api.com):
+This service converts monetary amounts, in the following currencies, using an external API (https://v6.exchangerate-api.com):

 - Euro
 - Dollar